 The Fourth of July is one of the highlights of summer for me.
 The holiday almost always includes a cookout, fireworks, and time spent with family around a campfire with marshmallows.

-This year, July 4th is on a Monday.
-This means three full days of potential festivities and cheap 4th of July fun!
+This year, July 4th is on a Wednesday.
+You might even take off Thursday and Friday for time to recharge, relax and have some fun.
+This means five full days of potential festivities and cheap 4th of July fun!
 However, getting crazy on this patriotic holiday can cost a lot if you are not careful.
 Save some money with these frugal tips for a fun-filled holiday weekend.

 7 Cheap 4th of July Fun Ideas